splinedrive/kianRiscV/README.md

 * icebreaker ice40
 * colorlighi5, colorlighti9 ecp5
 * icefun ice40
+* digilent arty7, nexys a7 and nexys video

 ## Synthesis of SOC
 You should study `defines.vh` file you can choose the sytemfrequency,